openaustralia/database-backup/README.md

 Linode backups are also enabled for this server.

-### forum.opengovernment.org.au

-Linode backups are enabled for this server.
-Discourse is configured to backup locally daily.

 ## database-backup.sh

 This script is a little misleadingly named as it also backs up directories to S3.
 It is a simple script for dumping all the MySQL and PostgreSQL databases on an Ubuntu box and backing them up, and any directories you choose, to S3 with https://github.com/zertrin/duplicity-backup